Bhin in India

 Prayer Points

-Ask the Lord of the harvest to send dedicated workers to live and work among the Bhin.
+Ask the Lord of the harvest to send faithful workers who will build meaningful relationships among the Bhin and share the love of Christ.

 Text Source: Joshua Project